AndWass/mqtt5/README.md

 # MQTT5
 This is a playground project to try out stuff from the upcoming executors proposal with a real-world usecase.

+The main repository is found on [GitLab](https://gitlab.com/AndWass/mqtt5) but a [GitHub](https://github.com/AndWass/mqtt5) repository is also available.

 This project depends on [p0443](https://gitlab.com/AndWass/p0443) which is my extremely non-conforming and partial implementation of the [P0443R13](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p0443r13.html) proposal with extra algorithms added.

 To implement networking the p0443 project contains a few `p0443_v2::asio` senders that can be used with both regular TCP sockets and with `boost::beast::websocket::stream` streams.